Trevor Corson

 Trevor Corson is an author, journalist and essayist, editor, and teacher.

 Trevor Corson is a book author, magazine journalist and essayist, editor, and teacher.
 He has written for The New York Times, The Wall Street Journal, The Los Angeles Times, The Boston Globe, The Atlantic Monthly, The American Prospect, The Nation and other publications on a wide range of topics, including international affairs, military strategy and history, politics and economics, science, medicine, food, religion, and race.

 Corson's books are in the genre of narrative nonfiction.
-Using journalistic storytelling, Corson has explored themes related to how scientific knowledge, folk culture, and foodways interact.
+Using journalistic storytelling, Corson has explored themes related to how scientific knowledge, folk culture, foodways, and natural ecosystems interact.
 His first book, The Secret Life of Lobsters was based on two years he spent working as a commercial fisherman in Maine and another year of extensive research into biological and ecological scientific literature.
 The book began as an Atlantic Monthly centerpiece article that was included in The Best American Science Writing.
 The Secret Life of Lobsters was named a best nature book of the year by USA Today and Discover, a best book of the year by Time Out New York, and went on to become an Amazon worldwide bestseller in the popular-science category.

 Corson's second book, The Story of Sushi: An Unlikely Saga of Raw Fish and Rice (originally titled The Zen of Fish in hardcover), was based on months of immersion research in sushi kitchens in Los Angeles as well as study of the cultural history, natural history, and biology of sushi ingredients.
 The book was selected as an Editors’ Choice by the New York Times Book Review; it also won “Best American Food Literature Book” of 2007 in the Gourmand World Cookbook Awards and was selected as a Best Food Book of the Year by Zagat.

 Corson's essays and articles have touched on many different topics, including medical ethics in Japan and other countries, the history of aerial bombing, harmful algae blooms, and the relationship between socialism and capitalism in Finland, to name a few.